abstrakct/trad/README.md

 * `trad devices` will list the names of all devices defined in your gateway.
 Add `-j` to output json with all known details.

+* `trad temp {name} {value}` will change the color temperature of a bulb.
+Value can be warm/normal/cool, or a number between 0-204.

+* `trad daemon` will daemonize the program - THE DAEMON CURRENTLY DOES NOTHING!!

 ## TODO aka Planned Features aka Wanted Features
 - Add interaction with entire groups (e.g. something like `trad off livingroom -g` to turn off all bulbs in the 'livingroom' group.)
 - Add command to get the current state of a lightbulb.